nextflow-io/training/docs/nf_template/4_pipeline.md

 For these tests to pass the `nextflow_schema.json` file must be updated with the parameters that were added to your pipeline but have not been documented.

-!!! warning

-    You should never touch this file by hand.
+The `nextflow_schema.json` file can get very big and very complicated very quickly.
 The `nf-core schema build` command is designed to support developers write, check, validate, and propose additions to your `nextflow_schema.json` file.
-It will enable you to launch a web builder to edit this file in your web browser.
+It will enable you to launch a web builder to edit this file in your web browser rather than trying to edit this file manually.

 ```console
 INFO     [✓] Default parameters match schema validation